laddumanjhi/Vani-Ai/Features.md

 8. **Speech-to-Text & Text-to-Speech**
    Convert spoken language to text and vice versa, with high accuracy.

+### KAJAL
 9. **play video(music,education etc)**
    give command to play video on youtube and  system downloaded videos

+10. **Toggle WiFi, Bluetooth, Flight Mode, and other system settings effortlessly**
+    Execute commands to turn WiFi, Bluetooth, Flight Mode, and other system settings on or off seamlessly.

+11. **Adjust volume and brightness effortlessly with quick controls** Volume & Brightness Control
+    Easily adjust volume and brightness levels to suit your preferences.
+    Or, more concisely:
+    Modify volume and brightness effortlessly.